 Training takes place in Southampton just 5 minutes from junction 8 of the M27.
 There is free parking and the site is set in ancient woodland, creating a relaxing and calming environment.
 During the lunch hour it is possible to walk down to the River Hamble and take in the view.

 The reflexology courses are taught mainly by the principal, Jackie James (B.Sc.
 Hons, M.A.R. ), but students will also benefit from the experience of other Calming Influences assessors.

 In addition to the course fees See Prices Page the following costs will be incurred by the student:-

-Two white bath sized towels, lotion and foot cleanser to allow you to carry out treatments at home.
+Two bath sized towels, lotion and foot cleanser to allow you to carry out treatments at home.

 Why Reflexology?
 AoR Video

 If you would like more information about this course please speak to Jackie James on 0780 5278 620, or e-mail her at Jackie@calminginfluences.com.
 If you would like to apply, please complete an application form and return to Calming Influences with the relevant payment.

 Please note we are currently experiencing problems with our land line number which is 02380 406672.
 If we do not anwer, please contact us via mobile or email.